 Your Costa Rica Holiday

 TravelQuest has journeyed to Costa Rica every winter for nearly 20 years.
 We spent most of our time at the Star Lodge, with multiple evenings of stargazing and short excursions to enjoy the Costa Rican countryside.
-This year, we’re taking a different approach—more Costa Rica!
+In upcoming years, we’re taking a different approach—more Costa Rica!
 After arriving in San Jose, we visit the Botanical Orchid Garden and the whimsical topiary gardens at Zarcero.
 Then we move on to Arenal, a cone-shaped volcano rising more than 5,200 feet (1,600 meters) above sea level.
 Arenal is the youngest and most active of all Costa Rican volcanoes; it last erupted in 1998 and eruptions can be traced back more than 7,000 years.

 Nearby is a rainforest canopy, where we walk along a series of “hanging bridges” that span the treetops of this lush corridor.
 The breathtaking 360° views include (jungle mists permitting) a unique vantage point on Arenal’s fissured slopes and classic conical profile.